Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Existence and uniqueness

-Since $\tau_{ij}=\beta$ and $\sigma_i=2\beta+c$, the inequality $\sum_{j\neq i} \tau_{ij} = 2\beta <\sigma_i$ holds.
-By Theorem~\ref{thm:exist-unique}, it guarantees that the optimal response mapping is a contraction mapping.
+Since $\rho(M)\leq \|M\|_\infty <1,$ by Theorem~\ref{thm:exist-unique-cbne}, it guarantees that the optimal response mapping is a contraction mapping.
 Therefore, the Bayesian Cournot game admits a unique equilibrium in which all players’ strategy functions are uniformly Lipschitz continuous. \end{example}